Xinyu-Liao/Xinyu-Liao.github.io/_pages/about.md

 I'm a first-year PhD student in Linguistics at the [University of Toronto](https://www.linguistics.utoronto.ca).
 I'm interested in studying variation & change, learnability, and item specificity/frequency underlying phonetics-phonology and morphology in human language faculty and mental lexicon.

-With my past training, I apporach these questions from an interdisciplinary perspective, especially from phonetics-(morpho)phonology interface, psycholinguistics, and variationist sociolinguistics.
+With my past training, I apporach these questions from an interdisciplinary perspective, especially from phonetics-(morpho)phonology interface, psycholinguistics, and variationist sociolinguistics. [my CV](https://drive.google.com/file/d/1W7Tu_o_kVpxBblMywxOP27UgWudizcA_/view?usp=sharing)

 Here is a list of the topics that I'm currently working on:
 1. Perceptual Adaptation and Sound Change: supervised by Dr.[Yoonjung Kang](https://www.yoonjungkang.com/), I'm exploring the phonetic recaliberation/adaptation in speech perception with implications for usage-based models of phonology and mechanisms of diachronic sound change